 IPM programs are not designed to eliminate pesticides.
-The result of this program will often lessen the amount of pesticides sprayed, reduce the number of applications, and/ or enable the substitution of a less toxic, "softer" pesticide.
-However, pesticides are still an essential component of a successful pest management program.
+The result of this program will instead lessen the amount of pesticides sprayed, reduce the number of applications, and/ or enable the substitution of a less toxic, "softer" pesticide.
+How-ever, pesticides are still an essential component of a successful pest management program.

 The mainstay of greenhouse pest management has been older broad-spectrum pesticides that, while effective, are often toxic to more than greenhouse pests.
 Increasing concerns about toxicity to workers and to the environment have led to changes in pesticide registrations, including the voluntary cancellation of some of these compounds.
 Simultaneously, there have been an increasing number of new, safer chemicals registered for use in greenhouse settings.

-Despite the availability of these new tools on the market, it is important to remember that long-term pest suppression requires the reliance on multiple, non-chemical tactics.
+Despite the availability of these new tools on the market, it is important to remember that long-term pest suppression re-quires reliance on multiple, non-chemical tactics.
 Pesticides should be used when pest populations get out of hand, starting with the least toxic product that will still control the pest.
 Apply the product only in the area where the pest is a problem.
 The proper dosage of the right material applied at the correct time results in good control.
 Spraying for broad spectrum control at the wrong life stage will only increase resistance and do little to control the targeted pest.
-Refer to OSU Extension Fact Sheet HLA-6712 "Information on Insecticides for Greenhouse Growers" for more information on preventing resistance to both insecticides and fungicides.
+See CR-6718 "Management of Insects and Mites in Greenhouse Floral Crops."